-This offering circular includes forward-looking statements.
-These forward-looking statements include statements regarding our expectations and projections for future operating performance and business prospects.
+This Offering Circular includes "forward-looking statements," as defined in Section 27A of the U.S. Securities Act, and Section 21E of the Exchange Act, including statements regarding our expectations and projections for future operating performance and business prospects.
 The words "believe," "expect," "anticipate," "estimate," "project," "will," "aim," "will likely result," "will continue," "intend," "plan," "contemplate," "seek to," "future," "objective," "goal," "should," "will pursue" and similar expressions or variations of these expressions identify forward-looking statements.
-In addition, all statements other than statements of historical facts included in this offering circular, including, without limitation, those regarding our financial position and results, business strategy, plans and objectives of management for future operations, including development plans and objectives relating to our products and services, are forward-looking statements.
-Such forward-looking statements and any other projections contained in this offering circular (whether made by us or any third party) involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements to be materially different from the future results, performance or achievements expressed or implied by forward-looking statements.
+In addition, all statements other than statements of historical facts included in this Offering Circular, including, without limitation, those regarding our financial position and results, business strategy, plans and objectives of management for future operations, including development plans and objectives relating to our products and services, are forward-looking statements.
+Such forward-looking statements and any other projections contained in this Offering Circular (whether made by us or any third party) involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements to be materially different from the future results, performance or achievements expressed or implied by forward-looking statements.
 Such forward-looking statements are based on current beliefs, assumptions, expectations, estimates and projections regarding our present and future business strategies and the environment in which we will operate in the future.
-Although the Issuer believes that these expectations and projections are reasonable, such forward looking statements are inherently subject to risks, uncertainties and assumptions, including, among other things:
+Among the important factors that could cause some or all of those assumptions not to occur or cause our actual results, performance or achievements to differ materially from those in the forward-looking statements include, among other things:

-- the ability of the Group to successfully implement its business plans and strategies; - future developments, trends and conditions in the industry and markets in which the Group operates; - the Group's business prospects and capital expenditure plans;

-- the actions and developments of the Group's competitors; - the Group's financial condition and performance; - any changes in the laws, rules and regulations of the central and local governments in the PRC, the United States of America and other relevant jurisdictions and the rules, regulations and policies of the relevant governmental authorities relating to all aspects of the Group's business; - general political and economic conditions, including those related to the PRC and the United States of America; - changes or volatility in interest rates, foreign exchange rates, equity prices or other rates or prices, including those pertaining to the PRC and the industry and markets in which the Group operates; - various business opportunities that the Group may pursue; and - macroeconomic measures taken by the government of the PRC or the United States of America to manage economic growth.
+- the ability of the Group to successfully implement its business plans and strategies; - future developments, trends and conditions in the industry and markets in which the Group operates; - the Group's business prospects and capital expenditure plans; - the actions and developments of the Group's competitors; - the Group's financial condition and performance; - any changes in the laws, rules and regulations of the central and local governments in the PRC, the United States of America and other relevant jurisdictions and the rules, regulations and policies of the relevant governmental authorities relating to all aspects of the Group's business; - general political and economic conditions, including those related to the PRC or the United States of America; - changes or volatility in interest rates, foreign exchange rates, equity prices or other rates or prices, including those pertaining to the PRC and the industry and markets in which the Group operates; - various business opportunities that the Group may pursue; and - macroeconomic measures taken by the government of the PRC or the United States of America to manage economic growth.

 Additional factors that could cause our actual results, performance or achievements to differ materially include, but are not limited to, those discussed under "Risk Factors."
-Any forward-looking statements contained in this offering circular speak only as of the date of this offering circular.
-The Issuer expressly disclaims any obligation or undertaking to release, publicly or otherwise, any updates or revisions to any forward-looking statement contained herein to reflect any change in the Group's expectations with regard thereto or any change in events, conditions, assumptions or circumstances on which any such statement was based.
+Any forward-looking statements contained in this Offering Circular speak only as of the date of this Offering Circular.
+We expressly disclaim any obligation or undertaking to release, publicly or otherwise, any updates or revisions to any forward-looking statement contained herein to reflect any change in our expectations with regard thereto or any change in events, conditions, assumptions or circumstances on which any such statement was based.